Femi-Ted/U10SoccerTeamManager/README.md

 9. Null as a value and empty fields can be successfully enlisted with the Add Player button provided the preferred position is assigned, the skill level provided and the birthdate format adhered to.
 This is a major flaw on the part of the program.

 10. The UML diagram is not updated to the current state of the entire implementation and so is not reliable for replicating the implementation of this program.

+11. The program has not been extensively tested with 100% coverage and so could have hidden bugs that may show up during actual use.

 <br />